Upgrade Guide

 kubectl get pods -n osm-system

-1. If there are any pods that are in Pending state, use kubectl describe to check the Events section
+- If there are any pods that are in Pending state, use

 # Replace osm-system with osm-controller's namespace if using a non-default namespace